dongyenk/Triathlon-Data-Processing/README.md

 ----------------------
   This repository contains programs, that receive data input, process the data, then output useful data to the user.
 Some of the files will be based on work I did in Univerisity classes, but I have improved the code, and done some experimentation.

+__**FOLDERS**__
+The 'Arduino' folder contains programs made in the Arduino IDE, and for the Arduino.
+Programs here are more closely related to things I did in university.

+The  'C++' folder will contain functionally similar software, that uses more of my knowledge from self study.

 __**FILE NAMES**__
 ---------------------